-If there is a tie between lists achieving the second highest number of votes (a tie between minority lists), a Statutory Auditor, who shall be the Chairman of the Board of Statutory Auditors, and an Alternate Auditor are selected from the list identified according to the criteria set out at point a) of the previous paragraph.
+If there is a tie between the lists achieving the second highest number of votes (a tie between minority lists), a Statutory Auditor, who shall be the Chairman of the Board of Statutory Auditors, and an Alternate Auditor are selected from the list identified on the basis of the criteria set out at point a) of the previous paragraph.

-When an auditor leaves his/her post, the replacement auditor will be, subject to availability, the first Alternate Auditor on the same list as the departing auditor, as long as he/she meets the requirements stipulated for the post.
+When an auditor leaves his/her post, the replacement auditor will, subject to availability, be the first Alternate Auditor on the same list as the departing auditor, as long as he/she meets the requirements specified for the post.

-The Articles of Association do not provide for the selection of more Alternate Auditors from the minority list to replace the minority component than the minimum prescribed by the Consob regulations.
+The Articles of Association do not provide for the selection of additional Alternate Auditors from the minority list to replace a minority member other than the minimum number prescribed under Consob regulations.

-The submission, deposit and publication of lists are subject to the law and/or regulations in force.
+The submission, deposit and publication of lists are subject to the legislation and/or regulations in force.

-The lists must be deposited at the company's registered office no later than 25 days before the date of the Shareholders' Meeting, pursuant to article 144-sexies of the Issuer Regulation, together with the information expressly requested by the same article.
+Pursuant to article 144-sexies of the Issuer Regulation, the lists must be deposited at the company's registered office at least 25 days before the date of the General Meeting of Shareholders, together with the information expressly required under the same article.

-The lists and the relevant CVs are published on the Company's website in compliance with the law.
+The lists and the relevant CVs are published on the Company's website in accordance with the law.